Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage

-Besides the power consumption, the propagation delay of the VLSs is highlighted in Fig.~\ref{fig_comp_pd}.
-The CM-based VLS incurs higher power consumption; however, it provides the advantage of reduced propagation delay.
-In contrast, the propagation delay of WCMLS is higher by an order of magnitude than that of CM-based due to the limited current drawn from the supply for the transition.
-It is worth noting that the performance of the DCVS-based level shifter is dependent on the input voltage, where both propagation delay and power consumption decrease as the input voltage increases where highlighted by the red lines in Fig.~\ref{fig_comp_pd}, A key observation regarding the propagation delay of the DCVS-based level shifter is that it can decrease by nearly three orders of magnitude when the input voltage increases from 0.5~V to 0.8~V, which was expected since the current of the NMOS pair is relative to the input voltage in this topology.
+The \ac{CMLS} offers reduced propagation delay, as expected, but at a higher power consumption.
+Conversely, the \ac{WCMLS} topology exhibits propagation delays that are nearly an order of magnitude larger than those of the \ac{CMLS} structure due to the limited transition current, which also explains its power advantage.
+The performance of the \ac{DCVS} architecture is strongly dependent on the input voltage level.
+As highlighted by the red lines in Fig.~\ref{fig_comp_pd}, both propagation delay and power consumption decrease as $V_{DDL}$ increases.
+In particular, the propagation delay can decrease by nearly three orders of magnitude when $V_{DDL}$ increases from 0.5~V to 0.8~V, which is expected since the current of the differential NMOS pair is directly dependent on the input voltage in this topology.

-A comparison of the leakage current of three types of level shifters can also be seen in Fig.~\ref{fig_comp_leak}, which demonstrates how leakage current varies as a function of supply voltage.
-As the figure shows, The leakage current of the DCVS-based VLS is higher compared to other architectures and can increase to approximately 6~nA as the supply voltage rises to 0.8~V. WCMLS has the lowest leakage current thanks to the feedback transistor that can increase the effective length in the leakage path.